miktaew/yet-another-idle-rpg/README.md

 # game-prototype
-Probably won't ever be playable.

-Requires a server to work, simply opening main file in the browser won't work for local use.
+Due to CORS requiring http/https, some simple server is required and it won't work when main file is simply opened in the browser